-There are two areas to the south of Ann Arbor identified in Figure A6 with green shading.
+There are three areas to the south of Ann Arbor identified in Figure A6 with green shading.
 It is not currently possible to serve these areas with an effective standard bus service so flexible services are proposed to provide a connection from these areas to the nearby bus services.
+These services may be provided in partnership with local stakeholders or employers.